 | Interactive content (image rendering) | Disable | High.
 Known data exfiltration vector |

 When Claude renders images, it can be tricked into making outbound requests via image URLs.
 This is a well-documented prompt injection attack pattern.
 A malicious instruction embedded in content Claude reads causes it to render an image tag with sensitive conversation data encoded in the URL query string.
 Disabling interactive content blocks this vector entirely.
+This recommendation has not changed, and with connectors and open egress in play it matters more than ever.

-7. Session Management and Endpoint Security
+9. Session Management and Endpoint Security

 | Setting | Recommendation | Risk Level |